Amy St. Eve

-Amy Joan St. Eve (born November 20, 1965) is a United States circuit judge of the United States Court of Appeals for the Seventh Circuit.
-She previously served as a United States district judge of the United States District Court for the Northern District of Illinois.
+Amy Joan St. Eve (born November 20, 1965) is an American lawyer and jurist serving since 2018 as a U.S. circuit judge of the U.S. Court of Appeals for the Seventh Circuit.
+She previously served as a U.S. district judge of the U.S. District Court for the Northern District of Illinois from 2002 to 2018.

 Early life and education

 Raised in Belleville, Illinois, St. Eve received her Bachelor of Arts degree from Cornell University in 1987.
-Three years later, in 1990, she earned her Juris Doctor from Cornell Law School.
+She then attended Cornell Law School, where she was an editor of the Cornell Law Review.
+She graduated in 1990 ranked first in her class with a Juris Doctor.

 Legal career

 Following law school graduation, St. Eve was in private practice at Davis Polk & Wardwell in New York City from 1990 to 1994.
 She was an associate independent counsel at the Whitewater Independent Counsel's Office in Little Rock, Arkansas from 1994 to 1996, where she successfully prosecuted former Arkansas Governor Jim Guy Tucker and Whitewater partners Jim and Susan McDougal for fraud.

-From 1996 until 2001, St. Eve served as an Assistant United States Attorney for the Northern District of Illinois.
-She was a Senior Counsel for Abbott Laboratories, Abbott Park, Illinois, from 2001 until 2002, when she became a federal judge.
+From 1996 to 2001, St. Eve served as an Assistant United States Attorney for the Northern District of Illinois.
+She was a Senior Counsel for Abbott Laboratories, Abbott Park, Illinois, from 2001 to 2002, when she became a federal judge.

 Federal judicial career

 District court service

-On March 21, 2002, St. Eve was nominated by President George W. Bush to a seat on the United States District Court for the Northern District of Illinois vacated by George W. Lindberg, who assumed senior status.
+On March 21, 2002, St. Eve was nominated by President George W. Bush to a seat on the United States District Court for the Northern District of Illinois vacated by Judge George W. Lindberg, who assumed senior status.
 She was recommended for the post by United States Senator Peter Fitzgerald.
 Fitzgerald told the Chicago Tribune in 2003 that before St. Eve applied for the judgeship, "I didn't know Amy or know anyone who knew Amy.
 I was looking for the best qualified person."
 She was confirmed by the United States Senate on August 1, 2002, and received her commission the following day.
+Her service on the district court terminated in 2018, when she was elevated to the court of appeals.

 St. Eve was reportedly considered by the Trump administration for the position of Director of the Federal Bureau of Investigation after the dismissal of James Comey, but ultimately did not receive the job as it went to Christopher A. Wray.

-Her service on the district court terminated on May 23, 2018, upon elevation to the United States Court of Appeals for the Seventh Circuit.